 SATEL-EASy+ radio modem has two serial ports - Port1 and Port2.
 One of the ports is configured as the DATA port (by default Port1) that is connected to the user application.
-The other port is the NMS port (by default Port2) that is connected to the serial port of the PC running SATEL NMS PC software.
+The other port is the NMS port (by default Port2) that is connected to the serial port of the PC running SATEL NETCO NMS or SATEL NMS PC software.